Inventory Tracking

 Sorting: Click on any column header to sort items by name, quantity, price, or date added.
 Click again to reverse the order.

-Each item displays a colored status indicator so you can see its availability at a glance:
+Each item displays a coloured status indicator so you can see its availability at a glance:

 In stock